 But what will the historical gamers do today?
-GNT has a special treat for you… After taking in the spectacle of WHW we will be headed to the house of Warlord’s Mighty John Stallard for a game of historical coolness.
+GNT has a special treat for you… After taking in the spectacle of WHW Exhibition Hall those that would rather do some historical dice rolling will be headed to the house of Warlord’s Mighty John Stallard for a game of gaming goodness.
 John is known to be one of the most welcoming people in the industry.
 You want a good time?
 Just get him talking about the old days and you will hear some of the most interesting and humorous stories ever.
 John is boisterous and larger than life and a true joy to be around.
 Not to mention he has an awesome wargaming table and has offered to have you play at it.
 Yes – that’s right – you wanted to have a once in a lifetime gaming experiences… Here is your chance!

 WARNING!!!
 MULTIPLE HOBBY CHALLENGES: Today all your hard work comes to a head!
 For those gaming at Warhammer World the miniatures you brought will be taking out in earnest and Josh’s Narrative will be building to a crescendo… Meanwhile, those that brought historical minis will be able to give them a go at John’s house… What a day!

 We will be staying the night at the Jury’s Inn Nottingham / Breakfast included